-DO I HAVE A LEGAL OBLIGATION TO GET AN LTMP?
+DO I HAVE A LEGAL OBLIGATION TO GET A LONG-TERM MAINTENANCE PLAN (LTMP)?

-Yes, It’s the law – Section 116 of the Unit Titles Act 2010 requires you to have in place a regularly updated LTMP budgeting at least the next ten (10) years of building maintenance costs.
+Yes, It’s the law – Section 116 of the Unit Titles Act 2010 requires you to have a LTMP in place which is regularly updated.
+The LTMP must cover a period of at least 10 years from the date of the plan or the last review of the plan.

 HOW OFTEN SHOULD I UPDATE MY LTMP?

-NOTE: Recent studies show that construction costs can rise annually by 7.2% – independent bodies like interest.co.nz show that there is an undersupply in many trade areas keeping upwards pressure on costs.
+NOTE: Recent studies show that construction costs can rise annually by 9.5% (QV CostBuilder, 2023).
+Independent bodies like interest.co.nz show that there is an undersupply in many trade areas keeping upwards pressure on costs.

 WHAT ELSE IS IMPORTANT ABOUT UPDATES?

-Avoid stressful special levies & ensuring current owners pay for their use of the building asset = a fairer user pays system that doesn’t penalise new owners..
+It is imperative that LTMPs are updated as frequently as possible to avoid stressful special levies and to ensure the current owners pay for their use of the building asset.
+It is important that a fair user pays system is adopted which doesn’t penalise new owners.

 UNDER FUNDED LTMP’S = LOWER VALUATIONS!